-Find out more about the side effects of high dose chemotherapy, whole body radiotherapy and stem cell or bone marrow transplants.
+Read about side effects of high dose chemotherapy, whole body radiotherapy and stem cell or bone marrow transplants.
 Find out what might help.

-With a transplant and high dose chemotherapy, the side effects are much the same as when you have standard chemotherapy.
+High dose chemotherapy can have the same side effects as standard chemotherapy.
 You have the same chemotherapy drugs.
-But because you have higher doses, the side effects can be more severe.
+But as you are having higher doses, the side effects might be more severe.

 You might have additional side effects if you also have radiotherapy to your whole body (total body irradiation).

 Side effects of high dose chemotherapy

-All the side effects listed below are at their worst when you have just had your transplant and for a couple of weeks afterwards.
+Chemotherapy side effects can start straight after your treatment and last for some time afterwards.
 When your blood counts start to rise you usually start to feel better.

 You have fewer white blood cells in your bloodstream after your treatment.
 This means you are more at risk of getting an infection.
 You are most likely to get an infection from the normally harmless bacteria we all have in our digestive systems and on our skin.

-To help prevent infection from body bacteria, your nurse might give you mouthwashes and tablets known as gut sterilisers (these are antibiotics).
+To help prevent infection from body bacteria, you might have mouthwashes and tablets known as gut sterilisers (these are antibiotics).
 And you are encouraged to have a shower each day.

 You are also at risk of infection from food.
 The nurses on the ward will tell you and your relatives about the food you can and can't eat.
 Advice might include: